UBB-bibliometrics/search-strategies/remote_sensing.md

 Bestilling: Nansen senter for fjernmåling

+Two search strings are included: one for Web of Science (Clarivate) and one for running against Norway's national CRIS system via Tableau.

 ## Scope

 Everything that mentions remote sensing in any capacity/context.
 Focus on Norwegian research (i.e. publications where a Norwegian address is given as an affiliation).